 - When a starter or practical activity is completed and recorded.

 In the Foundation Stage children experience short Mathematics inputs from the teacher followed by practical activities within the provision.
+The Foundation Stage curriculum feeds into the National Curriculum.

 We aim for children to master the key areas and domains in Mathematics, narrowing the gap between the most and least able learners, whilst allowing deeper learning to take place throughout sessions.
 The expectation is that the majority of children will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress will always be based on the security of children’s understanding and their readiness to progress to the next stage.
 Children who grasp concepts rapidly are challenged to deepen their understanding by being offered rich and sophisticated problems and not accelerate through to new content.
 We teach using the concrete, pictorial and abstract approach: